rangle/radius-monorepo-react/radius/documentations/deploy-to-aws-using-sst.md

 ## Environments

-The demo app is deployed to one environment:
+The demo app is deployed to two environments:

 - `radius-pr`: https://d11mwnosflssyy.cloudfront.net/.
-Primarily used for the demo.
+The demo app is deployed for PR preview.
+- `prod`: https://d7mzfbcjb41ud.cloudfront.net.
+The demo app is deployed when code merged to the main branch.
+This is the environment used for demo.